 By Christine Wechter from Surprise, AZ

 I have a friend, she lives in Tucson, AZ and always has a garden.
 The cooler months in AZ are the best time to plant your vegetables starting from November or December to March.
-There might be others in the thriftyfun community who live in AZ and might be able to give you a better answer.

 Ask your county agent to send you info on gardening, good luck.

 Christine, we are almost neighbors, I live in W. Phx.
 If you can, watch Channel 3 morning news, sometimes the Garden Guy is on and he gardens organically.
 He also has 2 paperback books and a web site.
 Just do a search for Garden Guy Phoenix.
 He made a marvelous organic garden on a paved parking area at the TV station.

 I have snow peas blooming and lots of lettuce for picking.
 This time of year is great for lettuce, cabbage, peas, broccoli and most leafy stuff.
 Green peppers can go several years here with care, and I still have eggplant in the garden from last summer.nbIf you like, email me for my yahoo group on desert gardening.